 HOW DO I TAKE CARE OF CONDOMS?

 Condoms should be stored in a cool, dry place.
 Heat can cause the condom to break more easily so don’t carry them in a pocket or wallet exposed to body heat.
 Make sure the package is sealed by checking for air when you are ready to use one.
-Adequate lubrication makes condom breakage during sex less likely.
+Adequate lubrication and proper fit makes condom breakage during sex less likely.
 If you need extra lubrication, use lubricants like Wet, Astroglide, K-Y, or saliva with latex condoms.
-Avoid oil based lubricants like massage oils, baby oil, and body lotions as they can weaken the latex and cause a tear.
+Avoid oil-based lubricants like massage oils, baby oil, and body lotions as they can weaken the latex and cause a tear.
 Some vaginal yeast medications can also weaken the latex.

 WHAT ARE THE ADVANTAGES OF CONDOMS?

 • When used correctly and consistently, condoms can reduce the risk for pregnancy and STIs.

 • They are available at drugstores, clinics and discount stores, and at the IU Health Center in the Health and Wellness Department and the Women’s clinic (3rd floor of the IU Health Center).